-Summarized tax rate.
-The ratio of (a) the present value of the tax revenues incurred during a given period, to (b) the present value of the taxable payroll for the years in the period.
+Summarized income rate.
+The ratio of (a) the present value of the tax revenues incurred during a given period (from both payroll taxes and taxation of OASDI benefits) to (b) the present value of the taxable payroll for the years in the period.